paritytrading/parity/parity-net/doc/PMR.md

-PTR
+PMR
 ===

-PTR is Parity's native trade reporting protocol.
+PMR is Parity's native market reporting protocol.

 Architecture
 ------------

-PTR consists of logical, sequenced messages sent by the trading system to a client application.
+PMR consists of logical, sequenced messages sent by the trading system to a client application.

-PTR uses NASDAQ MoldUDP64 1.00 as the underlying transport protocol.
+PMR uses NASDAQ MoldUDP64 1.00 as the underlying transport protocol.
 It implements ordered, reliable IP multicast.